 The Mudaraba is a trust fund, it is a contribution to working capital.
 The bank participate in a project by a capital injection.
 The project proponent provides his work and can make a capital contribution.
 Profit sharing is agreed between the parties, and losses are borne by the provider of the funds, unless there is fault, negligence or breach of conditions accepted by the bank.

 The Sukuk which corresponds to the Islamic placement in bonds.
 Compared with traditional bonds, the Sukuk gives the buyer access to a share of the assets and thus the profits he will receive instead of interest.

 Musharaka is a investment partnership in which profit sharing terms are agreed in advance, and losses are pegged to the amount invested.
 Under the 'diminishing Musharaka' the Islamic version of a mortgage, the bank and the customer purchase the property together.
 The customer must make monthly payments to the bank and pay a monthly rental fee, both based on the portion of the purchase price the bank still owns.

-Shariabanking.com has selected a list of islamic banks allover the word offering sharia banking financial services.
+Shariabanking.com has selected a list of or islamic products and islamic banks allover the word offering sharia banking financial services.